cdp-mapsync/geosync-help/content/z-tools-app/gis-tools-flip-direction-using-reverse-flag.md

 ---
+title: GIS Tools - Flip Direction using Reverse Flag
 _template: new_doc
-title: "GIS Tools - Flip Direction using Reverse Flag"
 ---

 SQL Layer line directions can be flipped by setting the _reverse flag = yes.
 See video linked below for example...